ananyab1909/ollama-summarizer/README.md

 ## Highlights
 1. A simple and fast text summarizer.
-2. Summaries generated through Qwen2 0.5B model in Ollama accessed through the Ollama API.
+2. Summaries generated through the Qwen2 0.5B model in Ollama accessed through the Ollama API.
 3. Supports command line input of both texts and text files as parameters.
 4. Suited only for __Linux__